x37v/pdLV2-stereo/README.md

 TODO
 ----

+* consolidate libpd calls into a class and preload function pointers
 * use URID to get map of midi uri to make sure we're processing the correct events for input??
 * [validate](http://lv2plug.in/pages/validating-lv2-data.html)
 * allow for block sizes less than 64